 You can get nice pix with any little camera.
 But to get high-quality images, you need some serious equipment.
 In other words: professional equipment is expensive and heavy.
 Unfortunately, there is no way around this, if you want to get everything out of unique opportunities, quality-wise.
 You’ll see what I mean especially in difficult situations, for example low-light, when photos taken with small aperture lenses and small sensor cameras will turn out to be of inferiour quality.
 Or with animals that are far away.
 You can’t just blow up a wildlife photo with a 2-pixel-polar bear on the computer and expect it to be great.
 At least when you look at it more closely.
 If you don’t care too much about it – the better for you, it will keep your life a lot simpler.

 I take photographs several months every year on a daily basis and I use the results professionally.
 That should be kept in mind when reading my equipment list, especially when you look the prices up.
 A frequent question is: do I really need that much expensive stuff for a trip to the Arctic?
 The simple and true answer is: no. You can get beautiful stuff with much less equipment.
 It’s only if you care about the very last bits of quality that you can get out of it, to get 110 % quality, then you need professional equipment.
 Most people will be perfectly happy with 95 % quality, and that’s something you’ll get with most smaller up-to-date cameras.
-If you want to gear up for a trip to Spitsbergen, but you haven’t really had much interest in photography so far, then something like the Canon 700D or the 70D will be good choices.
+If you want to gear up for a trip to Spitsbergen, but you haven’t really had much interest in photography so far, then something like the Canon 700D or the 80D will be good choices.
 If you want to enter on a higher level and you have, say, wildlife as a main interest, then consider the Canon 7D Mk II.
 The Canon 6D Mk II is great for, well, anything and definitely for landscape including low light situations (northern lights!) and more affordable than the 5D series.

 Here is my commented equipment list.
 And no, I am not sponsored or paid by Canon or anyone else for this, I pay for my stuff just as anyone else.

-- Canon 5D Mark III.
+- Canon 5D Mark IV.
 My main workhorse and something I recommend to anyone looking for a professional body, unless you are already settled on another supplier with your lenses etc. Full-frame sensor, fast and reliable, robust, amazing autofocus, great video-function (which I don’t use a lot) etc.